Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: V. Quasipotentials for one dimensional Diffusive Models

-\item (c) This order only is accomplished for situations already studied in (a) or (b). \end{itemize} \end{itemize} We see that in the case $(n,m,l,s)=(0,0,0,2)$ we have obtained in an algebraic manner the precise form of $a$ and $f$ functions such that the conditions (C1T), (C3T) and (EM) are fulfilled for some forms of $D$ and $\chi$.
-At this point we can compute the quasi-potential for each case.
+\item The remaining condition (EM) is fulfilled once we use the full expressions for $a$ and $f$ for each nontrivial case. \end{itemize} We see that in this case we have determined the precise form of $a$ and $f$ functions such that the conditions (C1T), (C3T) and (EM) are fulfilled for some concrete forms of $D(u)$ and $\chi(u)$.
+We can now to compute the quasipotential for each case.